Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Experiments

+We evaluate our methods on closed-source models.
+The results, presented in Table~\ref{tab:defense_close_indirect}, show that our method outperforms the baselines.
+Across most of the models and attack types, our approach achieves the lowest ASR, often by a large margin.
+For example, on GPT-4o-mini, our method reduces ASR to as low as 0.22\%, significantly outperforming baselines such as ``Reminder'' and ``Instructional,'' which still exhibit vulnerability under complex attacks like ``Fakecom'' and ``Combined.''
+Similarly, for GPT-4o and GPT-4.1, our method consistently yields average ASR values below 1\%, demonstrating strong robustness across model tiers.
+These results are noteworthy, especially given the increased complexity and instruction-following capabilities of newer models like GPT-4.1.

-\subsubsection{Defending Against Gradient-Based Attacks}
+\paragraph{Defending Against Gradient-Based Attacks.}

 We apply our method to defend against two gradient-based attacks: the GCG attack \cite{zou2023universal} and the AutoDAN attack \cite{zhu2023autodan}.
-These attacks exploit gradients to reverse-engineer a suffix for executing prompt injection attacks.
-Our evaluation is conducted using the AlpacaFarm dataset, with results presented in Table \ref{tab:gcg}.
-The table shows that our method is not only comparable to but can even surpass the fine-tuning-based approach StruQ on Qwen2-7B-Instruct model, demonstrating its robustness.
+These attacks leverage model gradients to reverse-engineer adversarial suffixes for prompt injection.
+For the optimization objective, we set the target output as the desired adversarial response.
+Our evaluation is conducted on the AlpacaFarm dataset in a direct attack scenario, and the results are summarized in Table~\ref{tab:gcg}.
+The results demonstrate that our method achieves strong robustness against both attacks across models.
+On the Qwen2-7B-Instruct model, our approach achieves an ASR of only 6.25\% under GCG and 8.65\% under AutoDAN, outperforming the fine-tuning-based method StruQ, which reaches 10.10\% and 14.42\% respectively.